posener/complete/readme.md

 				// define flags of the build sub command
 				Flags: complete.Flags{
-					// build sub command has a flag '-fast', which
+					// build sub command has a flag '-cpus', which
-					// does not expects anything after it.
+					// expects number of cpus after it. in that case
-					"-fast": complete.PredictNothing,
+                    // anything could complete this flag.
+					"-cpus": complete.Anything,
 				},
 			},
 		},